jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 What other programming languages call class methods, Encircle calls friend commands of a class object.

 The object with private contents declares which other objects are its friends.
-The friendship might not automatically go both ways: the *befriended* has access to the privates of the friend, but the friend might not have access to the privates of the befriended.
+The friendship might not automatically go both ways: the *befriended* has access to the private contents of the friend, but the friend might not have access to the private contents of the befriended.
 For that you might establish a mutual friendship.

 #### Friend Relations

 A befriended object declares which object is its friend.
-The friend object needs to be able to access the befriended’s privates.
+The friend object needs to be able to access the befriended’s private contents.
 Therefore the friend needs a reference back.
 So a friend connection requires a mutual relationship.

-It is not like one class gets access to the privates of another class.
+It is not like one class gets access to the private contents of another class.
 It is more specific than that.
 A friendship is a relation between specific objects.
 A friendship between objects applies to only one specific relation.
-One object gets access to the privates of another object through one specific reference.
+One object gets access to the private contents of another object through one specific reference.

 Friendship can also be applied to related lists instead of just related items.
 An item or list in a specific relation is typed as friend.